aws-samples/serverless-patterns/apigw-websocket-api-fargate-cdk/README.md

    cd apigw-websocket-api-fargate-cdk
    ```

-3. Create manually create a Python virtualenv on MacOS and Linux:
+3. Manually create a Python virtualenv on MacOS and Linux:

    ```bash
    $ python3 -m venv .venv
    $ source .venv/bin/activate
    ```

-4. Once virtualenv is activated then install dependencies
+4. Once virtualenv is activated, install dependencies:

    ```bash
    $ pip install -r requirements.txt
    ```

 5. Deploy the stack to your default AWS account and region.
-The output of this command should give you the WebSocket API URL.
+The output of this command contains the WebSocket API URL.

    ```bash
    cdk deploy